 Traffic in Italy *

-The train system in Italy is great for the larger cities but most countryside and very rural towns don’t have easy access to a train station, at least not within walking distance.
+The train system in Italy is great in the larger cities but most countryside and rural towns don’t have easy access to a train station, at least not within walking distance.

 So if you want to see the countryside, you should definitely rent a car.
 However, there are also day tours or drivers for hire that will take you out of a city and into the nearby countryside for the day.

 If you plan to visit during the summer months, especially July and August, make sure you book well in advance for the seaside towns.
 The coastline tends to fill up with tourists and every hotel can become fully booked very quickly.
 Also, since summer is the most touristic season, apartments and hotel rooms are normally very expensive.